devlyn37/navigator/README.md

 A CLI for things I find myself doing often in EVM land.

-Implemented in Rust for fun.
+This is a WIP and implemented in Rust for fun

 ## Decode Command